LII41333733/rate-my-plate/README.md

 This was my first major project to showcase my skills thus far in basic front-end development.
 This was also my first app using AJAX to make API calls.
 Using user input I made API requests to the YELP API in order to search for restaurants based on keyword, location, distance and price range.
 I then used the Google Maps Navigation API to show a mini-map of the area where the restaurant is located based on the latitude and logitude given by the Yelp API.

 Another skill I gained through building this app was the ability for elements to carry data throughout the app using *data-target* attributes which allowed for the descriptions and ratings to remain with the review throughout the app.
 A prospective improvement is to build a back-end to support Full Stack capabilities.

+Although a small component of the app but worth mentioning was the use of Bootstrap Modals.
+They are a great tool for setting HTML

 ## Technologies Used